thom4parisot/thom4.net/source/_posts/2014/future.md

 I cannot pretend I will stay ten years in London as I cannot pretend I ever planned to live eighteen years in my previous town.
 But as far as I can say, **I want to spend the next ten years building locally** — wherever the *local* is — not looking for growth but for sustainability.

 **There will be no going back to France**.
-It will be a choice to chose France as a next destination.
+It will be a choice to choose France as a next destination.
 Maybe.
 Later.

 ![](/images/2014/03/tony-ray-jones.jpg)